deepneko/flashman/README.md

 ## Usage

 Start to record your Terminal.
+You can specify the name of the application with -w.
+Without -w option, it records 'Terminal' by default.

     $ flashman